Templates Sequences Guides Email WhatsApp

 3. Seed from a winning email

-From Email history, you can create a sequence so your best subject and body jump into Outreach without retyping—like copying your best homework answer to a new worksheet.
+From Email history, you can create a sequence so your best subject and body move into Outreach without retyping.

 4. Edit steps inside Outreach

-Add steps, adjust timing, choose email or WhatsApp steps where your product allows.
+Add Step 1, Follow-up 1, Follow-up 2, set delays, and choose conditions like opened, not opened, or no response.
 Each step should feel like a natural next sentence in a conversation.

 Outreach